inspire-group/adv-patch-paper-list/README.md

 ## What is the localized adversarial patch attack?

-Different from classic adversarial examples that are configured to has a small L_p norm distance to the normal examples, a localized adversarial patch attacker can <u>arbitrarily modify</u> the pixel values <u>within a small region</u>.
+Different from classic adversarial examples that are configured to have a small L_p norm distance to the normal examples, a localized adversarial patch attacker can <u>arbitrarily modify</u> the pixel values <u>within a small region</u>.

 The attack algorithm is similar to those for the classic L_p adversarial example attack.
-You define a loss function and then optimize your perturbation to attain attack objective.
-The only difference is that now 1) you can only optimize over pixels within a small region, 2) but within that region, the pixel values are be arbitrary as long as they are valid pixels.
+You define a loss function and then optimize your perturbation to attain the attack objective.
+The only difference is that now 1) you can only optimize over pixels within a small region, 2) but within that region, the pixel values can be arbitrary as long as they are valid pixels.

 Example of localized adversarial patch attack (image from [Brown et al.](https://arxiv.org/abs/1712.09665)):